rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 2. Locate firmware updates at <https://www.dell.com/support>.
 If newer versions are vailable, download the bundle file or relevant firmware components.
 3. Click *Browse*, select the firmware bundle file or component file, and click *OK*.

-Use guided setup:
+#### Guided setup

 The *Welcome* panel provides options for you to quickly set up your system by guiding you through the configuration and provisioning process.

+With guided setup, you must first configure your system settings by accessing the System Settings panel and completing all required options.

-1. Access the *System Settings* panel and complete all the required options.
+1. From the *Welcome* panel, access the *System Settings* panel and complete all the required options.
 2. Save your settings and exit to the *Welcome* panel.
-3. Access the *Storage Setup* panel and follow the prompts to begin provisioning your system by creating disk groups and pools.
+3. Click *Storage Setup* and follow the prompts to begin provisioning your system by creating disk groups and pools.
 4. Save your settings and exit to the *Welcome* panel.
-5. Access the *Host Setup* panel and follow the prompts to continue provisioning your system by attaching hosts.
+5. Click *Host Setup* and follow the prompts to continue provisioning your system by attaching hosts.

-!!! example "Example: Attaching Windows Host"

-    <iframe width="560" height="315" src="https://www.youtube.com/embed/Ey4ADBLYTNI?si=MvZ4bjHI7gxq5Us3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Accessing the CLI